What Women most Desire

 Mine is a telling based on the 15th century Wedding of Sir Gawain and Dame Ragnelle, itself a version of earlier tales known as The Loathly Lady.
 (The Wife of Bath’s Tale is Chaucer’s version in The Canterbury Tales.)

-I have not told the story for a long time.
+I had not told the story for a long time.
 But a few days ago (October 2025) I was asked after a performance in Erlangen, Bavaria, to include it in my 2026 programme.
-So I first made a complete recording to decide whether I am still happy with the rather ribald version which evolved over many years when I regularly told it to adult and teenage audiences.

 Moreover, I know that in performance it works!

-The new recording will be uploaded to my video gallery in the coming months.
+The new recording will be uploaded to my video gallery on 9th Dec.
+2025.
 Until then, above is the half-minute clip filmed by a member of the audience at the 2009 ZauberWort storytelling festival in Nuremberg,

 Their intention is just to show the range of my storytelling and give a flavour of a live performance.